rlawrenc/cosc_304/labs/lab10/README.md

 #### Details:

-1. Submit report document, Excel file, and any other files in a zip on Canvas.
+1. Submit your report document, Excel file, and any other files in a zip on Canvas.

 2. **Make sure your documentation contains any Internet sources used.**